teozoia/CHIP9/README.md

 The `DoubleReg` class expose functions to set and get it's inner register, by simply wrap the call to `high` or `low` registers; but what if we try to update our 16-bit `DoubleReg` `BC` with a `uint16_t` value just poped from the stack?

-We don't want to have a function with fixed `uint16_t` parameter bacause this breaks the template we just made; the workaround that I have fond is define outside of the class `DoubleReg` some extra `static` function that are specific for the architecture we are building, that handle full size register and propagate the value to inner registers.
+We cannot have a function with fixed `uint16_t` parameter bacause this breaks the template we just made; the workaround that I have found is define outside of the class `DoubleReg` some extra `static` function that are specific for the architecture we are building, that handle full size register and propagate the value to inner registers.

 ```c++
 /* Extra function specific for this architecture */